Vectorized/multicaller/README.md

 ### MulticallerReader

-Library to read the sender of the multicaller contract.
+Library to read the `msg.sender` of the multicaller contract.

 #### `multicallerSender`
 ```solidity